-The activated carbon it is an effective and relatively nonspecific adsorbent for organic compounds.
-It is true that each type of activated carbon shows preference for some of these compounds over others; He catches those for whom he has the greatest affinity first, but ends up catching the majority.
+Activated carbon is an effective and relatively nonspecific adsorbent for organic compounds.
+It is true that each type of activated carbon shows a preference for some of these compounds over others; He catches those for whom he has the greatest affinity first, but ends up catching the majority.

-This is why the activated carbon It is the most universal antidote against acute (severe) poisonings by organic compounds, such as those caused by drugs that are ingested in excessive amounts, drugs of abuse, ornamental plants, fungi, pesticides, rodenticides, hydrocarbons, among others.
+This is why activated charcoal is the most universal antidote against acute (severe) poisoning by organic compounds, such as those caused by drugs that are ingested in excessive amounts, drugs of abuse, ornamental plants, fungi, pesticides, rodenticides, hydrocarbons, among others.

 How does activated charcoal work in the body?

 As it passes through the gastrointestinal tract, charcoal retains the organic compounds it encounters.
 It also causes intestinal dialysis with which it performs a blood purification: the organic compounds contained in the blood, whether toxic or not, pass through the cell walls of the intestine and reach the carbon that circulates there.

 In addition, activated carbon also prevents the reabsorption of active metabolites that reach the duodenum through the bile that comes from the liver.
 All the compounds trapped by activated carbon are excreted with it.

 After treating an intoxicated person with activated charcoal, his blood tests show a decrease in the levels of urea, creatinine, triglycerides, cholesterol and other organic compounds.
 This has led many to wonder if activated charcoal could be used as a weight loss method.

 Since fats, proteins, and carbohydrates are organic compounds, activated charcoal traps them.
 However, charcoal does not distinguish between compounds that are and those that are not toxic; between those who are ingested in excess and those who do not; between those that will lead to weight gain and those that will not.
 So while activated charcoal would cause weight loss, it would cause malnutrition, which is serious.